chris-s907/Frozen-lake-exploration-of-deep-learning/README.md

 ![image6](images/3_al.png)

 ## Reference
-This code gave me a lot of instruction and the Github page is https://github.com/zhangyifengdavid.
+This code gave me a lot of instructions and the Github page is https://github.com/zhangyifengdavid.